With a combination of a small number of people + software + servers and robots.

 We are promoting a new era of company management.

-Lately, I've been hearing a lot of "that's our culture" and "that's the way we do things" within the company.
+Lately, I have been hearing a lot of "that's the way our culture is" or "that's the way we're going to do it" within the company.

-I'm an engineer, but directing and complaining about design is commonplace, as is creating surprises in the event management department, advising on pricing strategies, participating in marketing events, and commenting on profit margins.
+Although I'm an engineer, it's normal for me to direct and comment on designs, create surprises in the event management department, advise on pricing strategies, participate in marketing events, and comment on profit margins.

-One policy is to have plenty of fun today, so the culture seems to be that it's not fun to get caught up in the occupation and reduce your options.
+One of our policies is to enjoy plenty of today, so it seems to be the culture that it's not fun to get caught up in the job title and reduce our options.

-Looking back, there was an article I posted five years ago that went something like this
+Looking back, I found the following in an article I posted five years ago.

-A company is certainly defined by law, but it is a vessel, so it can be run in any direction.
+Although a company is defined by law, it is a vessel and can be run in any direction.

-When I thought about what kind of existence a company should have in that kind of freedom, I remembered something written in the book "The Philosophy of Guinness" about a company that makes black beer.
+When I thought about what kind of existence a company should have in the midst of that kind of freedom, I suddenly remembered what was written in the book "The Guinness Philosophy" by a company that makes black beer.

-A company must be evaluated by the culture it creates.
+A company must be evaluated on the basis of the culture it creates.

 Yes, culture.
-Culture is "that which promotes growth" and means "the behaviors and ideas inspired by it".
+Culture is "that which promotes growth" and "the behavior and thinking inspired by it.

-How noble and high-minded a company is does not appear in its commercials, much less in the mascot it adopts or the slogan it runs on.
+How noble and high-minded a company is does not appear in its commercials, or even in the mascot it adopts or the slogan it adopts.

-The most important indicator is what kind of life the people there are willing to live.
+The most important indicator is what kind of life the people belonging to it are willing to lead.

-I feel that this is starting to pay off a bit.
+I feel that this is starting to bear some fruit.